-Thirty percent (30%) of Regular Members shall constitute a quorum at the Annual Meeting or at any other general members' meeting.
+Thirty percent (30%) of Voting Members shall constitute a quorum at the Annual Meeting or at any other general members' meeting.
 For electing Directors, ballots submitted by email before the Annual Meeting shall be counted and are considered as part of the thirty percent (30%) quorum.
-For other motions requiring a vote, if there are insufficient Regular Members present to constitute a quorum, the motions may be submitted to the Regular Members for a vote by email.
+For other motions requiring a vote, if there are insufficient Voting Members present to constitute a quorum, the motions may be submitted to the Voting Members for a vote by email.
 If thirty percent (30%) of the votes are returned within fifteen (15) days, the requirement for a quorum is met.

 BOARD OF DIRECTORS

 Directors shall be sought from all categories of membership in a letter to all member company representatives sixty (60) days prior to the Annual Meeting of the Association.
 Nominations from the membership must be submitted in writing to the Executive Director at least thirty (30) days prior to the Annual Meeting.
 To be eligible to serve as a Director, the nominee's membership affiliation must be in good standing.